thomasfischl/ngx-groundhog/src/lib/context-menu/README.md

-# Context Action Menu
+# Context Menu

-The Angular Groundhog Context Action Menu creates a menu thats hidden inside an overlay.
-It is possible to disable the entire context action menu or the items within.
+The Angular Groundhog Context Menu creates a menu thats hidden inside an overlay.
+It is possible to disable the entire context menu or the items within.
 Each item within is rendered as a `<button gh-button color="secondary">`.

 **Example**
 ```html